 Plt Off.
 Keith Fereday Glenn (1911 – 1941)

-Keith Fereday Glenn was born in Southsea, Hampshire on 29 May 1911 and the third of four children of John Fereday Glenn, the manager of a tramway company, and his wife, Ellen Hollist.
+Keith Fereday Glenn was born in Southsea, Hampshire on 29 May 1911, the third of four children of John Fereday Glenn, the manager of a tramway company, and his wife, Ellen Hollis.

-By the 1930s, the Glenn family had moved to Kent, with father John running a service station in Offham.
-Keith had found work as a salesman in retail tailoring and had joined the Royal Air Force Volunteer Reserve.
-By 1940 he had achieved the rank of pilot officer, with his role as a bomb aimer seeing him fly missions into enemy territory on Wellington bombers.
+In the 1930s, the Glenn family moved to Kent, with father John running a service station in Offham.
+Keith had found work in Manchester as a salesman in retail tailoring and after war broke out, joined the Royal Air Force Volunteer Reserve.
+On 17 November 1940, he was gazetted pilot officer with 150 Squadron, and his role as observer saw him fly missions into enemy territory on Wellington bombers.

-On 16 July 1941 whilst part of 150 Squadron, Keith took off with his crew from RAF Snaith in Yorkshire on a nocturnal bombing run over Hamburg.
-During the night his plane came down and all but one of the six crew members were killed and their bodies buried in Hamburg Cemetery.
+On 16 July 1941, Keith took off with his crew from RAF Snaith in Yorkshire on a nocturnal bombing run over Hamburg.
+During the night his plane was shot down and crashed near Wedel, Germany with all but one of the six crew members killed.
+Their bodies were subsequently buried in Hamburg Cemetery.